rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 ```

 The author of the crate may expect this change to be private and its effects
-contained to the crate.
-But in making the change they've also stopped exporting
+contained to within the crate.
+But in making this change they've also stopped
-the `Inhabited` impl.
-This could (potentially) break downstream crates.
+exporting the `Inhabited` impl, causing potential breakages for downstream
+users.

 Although this is a problem in principal it's unlikely to come up much in
 practice.
-It would be strange for someone to change an inhabited exported type
+It can't be common for someone to change an inhabited exported type
-to being uninhabited.
-And any library consumers would already be unable to use
+to being uninhabited; and any library consumers would already be unable to use
 `uninitialized` with a generic `T`, they'd have to be using it with the
-exported type specifically to hit the regression.
+exported type specifically to hit a regression.

 # Alternatives
 [alternatives]: #alternatives

 * Not do this.
 * Just make `uninitialized::<!>` panic instead (making `!`'s behaviour
-  suprisingly inconsitent with all the other types).
+  surprisingly inconsistent with all the other types).
 * Adopt these rules but not the `Inhabited` trait.
 Instead make `uninitialized`
-  behave like `transmute` does today by having restrictions on its type
+  behave like `transmute` does today by having the restrictions on its type
-  arguments that are enforced outside the trait system.
+  arguments enforced outside the trait system.
 * Not add the `Inhabited` trait.
 Instead add `MaybeUninit` as a lang item,
-  adopt the `Transmute` trait RFC, and replace the `Inhabited` bound on
+  adopt the `Transmute` trait RFC, and change the signature of `uninitialized` to

+    ```rust
+    pub unsafe fn uninitialized<T>() -> T
+        where MaybeUninit<T>: Transmute<T>
+    ```
-  `uninitialized::<T>` with `MaybeUninit<T>: Transmute<T>` to get the same
+  to get the same effect.
-  effect.
-* Rename `Inhabited` to `Uninitialized` and add the `uninitialized` function as
+* Rename `Inhabited` to `Uninitialized` and move the `uninitialized` function
-  an unsafe method to the trait.
+  to being an unsafe method on the trait.

 # Unresolved questions
 [unresolved]: #unresolved-questions